micro-ROS/micro-ROS_sensors_demo/README.md

 To start the application just one step is needed:

+1. Connect host USB to your computer.
+You can disconnect the STLink USB port and modify the board supply jumper on the bottom layer.

-1. up the Docker Compose:
+2. Up the Docker Compose:

 ```bash
 docker-compose up -d